Nils Eriksen

 Nils Kristian "Påsan" Eriksen (5 March 1911 – 5 May 1975) was a Norwegian association football player.

 At the 1936 Summer Olympics he was a member of the Norwegian team which won the bronze medal in the football tournament.
 He also took part in the 1938 FIFA World Cup.
 He was capped 47 times.

-On club level most of his career was spent at Odd, but he rounded off his career at Moss FK.
+At club level most of his career was spent at Odd, but he rounded off his career at Moss FK.
 He coached Moss FK.